Nsujatno/MedGuide/PLAN.md

 - Backend: Vaishnavi, Ira
 - AI/ML: Vaishnavi
 ## Step Plan:
-- Week 1-2:
+Week 1-2:
 - Frontend: Figma design, planning questions, building out the pages
 - Backend: User login/signup and authentication
+- AI: Start looking at data and creating the input and output schemas

-- Week 3-5:
+Week 3-5:
-  - Core functionality
-  - Survey pages
-  - AI recommendation
+- Frontend: Continue on Figma design, try to finalize the core functionality pages
+- Backend: Ensure login signup routes are working and connected to the database, work on onboarding and survey endpoints
+- AI: Start work on creating the model, start with 1 hidden layer

-- Week 6:
+Week 6:
 - Mid semester check in
-  - Try and have a demo able to present
+- Demo to present ideally
+- Login/signup
+- Onboarding process
+- Calendar page with “test data”
+- Able to fill out surveys and get a response of some kind from the model

-- Week 7-9:
+Week 7-9:
+- Frontend: Continue iterating on pages and design
-  - Pharmacy lookup and pricing
+- Backend: Pharmacy lookup and pricing endpoints
+- AI/ML: Get the model to be able to predict medicine and dosage amounts
 - Refinement and bug fixing

-- Week 10-11:
+Week 10-11:
 - Presentations and mock practices